DAPS++: Rethinking Diffusion Inverse Problems with Decoupled Posterior Annealing: Method

 \subsection{Connections to Existing Diffusion-Based Solvers}

-\textbf{Remark.} The E–M perspective introduced above also clarifies the behavior of existing diffusion-based solvers.
-Although many diffusion-based inverse problem approaches are presented as posterior samplers, recent studies show that their updates often resemble MAP-style iterative refinements~\cite{xu2025rethinking}, which aligns with the interpretation adopted in this work.
-A representative example is diffusion posterior sampling (DPS)~\cite{chung2022diffusion}, where $\mathbf{x}_t$ and $\mathbf{x}_{t+\Delta t}$ are linked through a combined update consisting of a diffusion prior term and a data-consistency term: $s_\theta^*(\mathbf{x}_t, \sigma_t) \;-\; \rho\,\nabla_{\mathbf{x}_t} \|\mathbf{y} - \mathcal{A}(\hat{\mathbf{x}}_0(\mathbf{x}_t))\|_2^2$, with $\hat{\mathbf{x}}_0(\mathbf{x}_t)$ computed via Eq.~\ref{eq:Tweedie}.
+The two-stage formulation clarifies why DAPS++ achieves its efficiency gains through structural decoupling rather than parameter reduction.
+Although many diffusion-based inverse problem approaches are presented as posterior samplers, recent studies show that their updates often resemble MAP-style iterative refinements~\cite{xu2025rethinking}.
+The distinction between methods lies in how tightly they couple the diffusion prior with the likelihood at each step, and what computational cost that coupling incurs.

-From Eq.~\ref{eq:inner_prod}, the diffusion prior gradient and the likelihood gradient are statistically independent.
-This allows the DPS update to be rewritten as